Pointing calibration of GroundBIRD telescope using Moon observation data: Reconstruction of the Moon's position

-Based on the Moon’s response defined in Section 3, we extracted the Moon’s center positions for each detector and for each observation.
-We perform an unbinned likelihood fit for the data within a radius of $1.5^{\circ}$ from the Moon’s center.
-The floating parameters in the fit were the Moon's center of the elevation and azimuth, detector gain, beam width, and constant offset as the background residual.
-Figure~\ref{fit_sec} presents one of the fitting results.
+Based on the Moon’s response defined in Section 3, we extracted the Moon’s center positions for each detector and for each observation, by performing an unbinned likelihood fit for the data within a radius of $1.5^{\circ}$ from the Moon’s center.
+The fitting parameters were the elevation and the azimuth of the Moon center, detector gain, beam width, and constant offset as the background residual.
+Figure~\ref{fit_sec} presents an example of a result obtained by the fitting procedure.
 The difference in the beam between the data and the model has a negligible effect on the pointing calibration, which is discussed in Section 6.
 The extracted Moon positions for each detector and each observation comprised 345 samples and were used to calibrate the pointing model described in the next section.
-The average collimation interval was $\ang{;52} \pm \ang{;1}$, which is consistent with the design ($\ang{;51}$).
+The average collimation interval (a distance between neighbor detectors at the sky) was $\ang{;52} \pm \ang{;1}$, which is consistent with the design ($\ang{;51}$).